rashi78/rashi78/README.md

 - 👋 Hi, I’m @rashi78
 - 👀 I’m interested in music, singing, and achieving great things!
-- 🌱 I’m currently learning devops infrastructure CICD deployment with Google CLoud
+- 🌱 I’m currently learning devops infrastructure CICD deployment with Google Cloud
 - 💞️ I’m looking to collaborate on GCP related stuff.
 Let's collaborate and make apps on GCP platform with python.
 - 📫 How to reach me - kashyapr78@gmail.com